chriiiish/teams-on-air/README.md

 # Teams On Air
-An on-air light for microsoft teams
+A physical on-air light for Microsoft Teams

 ## Repo Layout